lathe/punctaffy-for-racket/README.md

 This is analogous to writing the program `(while #t (displayln "Hello, world))"`.
 The delimiters are simply mismatched.
 We can try to come up with creative interpretations, but there's little reason to use the notations this way in the first place.

 So, where do we report the error?
 Racket's reader doesn't match occurrences of `` `...`` to occurrences of `,...` at read time; instead, these always read successfully as `(quasiquote ...)` and `(unquote ...)`, and it's up to the implementation of the `quasiquote` macro to search its tree-shaped input, looking for occurrences of `unquote`.
-So now do we extend that search so that it keeps track of the proper nesting of `α...` and `•...` hyperbrackets?
+So now do we extend that search so that it keeps track of the proper nesting of `α...` and `•...`?
 Does every one of these higher-dimensional operations need to hardcode the grammar of every other?

 Currently, in Racket: